 6. If at all possible, let your child pick the bed.
 If someone is giving or loaning you a toddler bed, stress to your child that she gets Cousin Jane’s bed now, because they are almost as big as Cousin Jane.
 When the bed is delivered, let your child help unpack and assemble it.

-7. If you’re using a regular twin bed, start off with the mattress on the floor—rather than on a bed frame—for both safety and coziness.
-You can add the bed frame in a couple of years.
+7. If you're using a regular twin bed, start off with the mattress on the floor—rather than on a bed frame—for both safety and coziness (we like the Newton washable organic twin mattress).
+You can add the bed frame in a couple of years, or look into doing a Montessori floor bed, which is essentially a bed on the floor, with or without a frame.

 8. Make their new bed cozy, like a little den.
 It’s important to make sure you use as many things from the crib as possible (blankets, for instance) so that they feel comfortable in the new bed.
 It’s fine to let them pick out new superhero sheets, but their crib blanket is what they’ll need most.
 Most kids love being surrounded by stuffed animals.